Meet the Team

 Past Contributors

-Anna Trammell (former host) is the Manager of Archives and Special Collections at the Tacoma Public Library in Tacoma, Washington, which includes the Northwest Room Local History Collections and the Tacoma Community Archives Center.
-Trammell holds an MLIS from the University of Illinois and is a Certified Archivist with the Academy of Certified Archivists.
-She is an alum of the Archives Leadership Institute and the appointed Vice Chair/Chair Elect of SAA’s Committee on Public Awareness.
+Anna Trammell (former host) is the manager of archives and special collections at the Tacoma Public Library in Tacoma, Washington, which includes the Northwest Room Local History Collections and the Tacoma Community Archives Center.
+Anna holds an MLIS from the University of Illinois and is a certified archivist with the Academy of Certified Archivists.
+She is an alum of the Archives Leadership Institute and served as the appointed vice chair/chair elect of SAA’s Committee on Public Awareness.

 Desired Superpower: Time manipulation—the ability to speed up / slow down / stop time as needed throughout the day.
 I’d get everything crossed off my to-do list!

 JoyEllen Williams (former host) is the special collections and rare books curator at Kennesaw State University in Kennesaw, Georgia.
-She holds a bachelor’s degree in English from The University of Georgia, a master’s degree in archival studies from Clayton State University, and a certification from the Academy of Certified Archivists.
-JoyEllen serves as a member of the SAA Foundation Board and a member of the Atlanta Black Archives Alliance.
+She holds a BA in English from The University of Georgia, an MA in archival studies from Clayton State University, and a certification from the Academy of Certified Archivists.
+JoyEllen served as a member of the SAA Foundation Board until 2021 and the Atlanta Black Archives Alliance until 2018.

 Desired Superpower: The ability to remember (and properly use) every new word I read.
 When I was a child, Anne from Anne of Green Gables was my vocabulary hero!